qfishpear/fishrss/README-en.md

 The entries required in each script will be explained correspondingly.

 ### Verify the config
-To see if you edit it correctly, run
+To see if you've edited it correctly, run
 ```
 python3 check_config.py
 ```